 PATENT IS PENDING – here is the secret to the performance

 The heart of this incredible performance is the patent pending motor and blade combination.
 The modern EC motor (electronically commutated) made by US Motors has an incredible amount of available power – called “torque” – and it is made to be able to put out more power than its design parameter (1/2 HP) under special circumstances.
 That is, if it is cooled by enough air flow, it can put out more than the 1/2 horsepower that it is rated for.
-Imagine – the motor is designed to put out 1/2 HP under all conditions including the condition of being in a very tight area with very little air movement.
-It is designed for internal temperatures as high as 240 degrees – enough to boil water.
+In this design it is putting out about .65 HP but is running very cool.

 Here are the technical specifications

-Air flow variable from 50 CFM to 6,320 CFM using a dial like a light dimmer.
+Air flow variable from 50 CFM to full speed using a dial like a light dimmer.

 Input AC 120 VAC 1 Phase